-- 1. Use this procedure to setup a new system.
-Hook up all the cells in parallel with all trimming disabled.
-Set all switches to the disable trim setting as shown in Figure 4. - 2.
-Connect the cells to the junction box using the connectors marked Cell 1 through Cell 10.
-If pairs of load cells are to be trimmed in sections (as with truck or track scales), wire both cells to the same ten-position connector.
+- 1. Connect all cells with trimming disabled as shown in Figure 4-1. - Connect the cells to the junction box using the connectors marked Sections 1 to 5, Cell A and B. If pairs of load cells are to be trimmed in sections (as with truck or track scales), wire both cells to the same ten-position connector.
 If using less than ten cells, leave unused connectors empty. - 3.
-If you have an odd number of load cells, connect the odd cell to an oddnumbered (A) unused cell connector (3, or 5, or 7).
-Configure that connector as shown in Figure 5.
-You must disable the trimming to any unused cell connectors. - 4.
-Connect the indicator cable to the terminal strip marked "TO INDICATOR".
+If you have an odd number of load cells, connect the odd cell to a Cell A input unused cell connector.
+Configure that connector as shown in Figure 4-2.
+You must disable the trimming to any unused cell connectors, shown in Figure 4-1. - 4.
+Connect the indicator cable to the terminal strip marked TO INDICATOR.
 Use six wire shielded cable and activate the remote sensing of the indicator.
-The system will drift less and generally be more stable with sense leads. - 5.
+Remote sensing will compensate for resistance changes due to environmental changes. - 5.
 Turn on the indicator.
-Is this indicator reading stable, or does it drift?
-If the system appears stable in this setting, then consider doing a temporary calibration.
-Set a known weight on the scale deck and do a calibration sequence to set the sensitivity of the meter to about the final calibration required.

-Is the system still stable?
-If the system fails to repeat to zero, drifts, or exhibits instability, you must fix the problem before continuing.
-You cannot trim a system which will not repeat.

-If the system is stable, and all you want to do is connect the cells in parallel, you are finished.
-Do a final calibration of the system using the zero and span adjustments on the weight indicator.

-6. If you want to trim the system for matched load cell output, go to step 1 on the following page.
+If the indicator reading appears stable, consider doing a temporary calibration.
+Set a known weight on the scale deck and perform a calibration sequence to set the sensitivity of the meter to about the final calibration required. - If the system fails to repeat to zero or exhibits instability, you must fix the problem before continuing.
+You cannot trim a system that will not repeat. - If all you want to do is connect the cells in parallel, you are finished.
+Do a final calibration of the system using the zero and span adjustments on the weight indicator. - 6.
+If you want to trim the system for matched load cell output, go to Step 1 on the following page.

-A IS ODD NUMBERED CELL
+A IS ODD NUMBERED CELL B IS UNUSED